*Please note that my posts have affiliate links. At no additional cost to you, I may earn a small commission if you make a purchase.

 The sunny days from February until the end of April in Lapland are perfect for outdoor activities.
 Photo by Petri Puurunen.

 I just love, love, love Lappish restaurants.
+Here are lots of Finnish foods for you to discover if you want to start salivating already.
 You should budget the following:

 - Lunch 10-15€/person